michaelrauh/online-fold/design.md

             2. RHS centers and
             3. current diagonal buckets (list of set indexed by distance from top left.
 This is hard coded at this dim to [{“a”}, {“b”, “c”} {“d”}]
         6. Return list of results
-    5. Add word to forward and back edges
+    5. Add word to next and prev maps
-    6. Add word to phrase trie to depth = max discovered depth.
-Don’t add phrases with breaks.
+    6. Add word to the end of raw.
-    7. Add word to raw, a list of strings containing breaks to be read into the phrase trie later.
+    6. Add raw to phrase suffix tree.
-    8. Update center map with result boxes. (half of the centers will be in a map and the other half will be in metadata for fast asymmetric lookup)
+    8. Update center map with result boxes.
 4. Ask the scheduler for required next shape.
 Feed one box in to this.
 Each box in the list will hit the scheduler in a loop until failure.
     1. If the new shape is up a dimension (all twos) then trigger an up dimension transform
         1. Up dimension transforms will always act upon all-two boxes. (base dimension boxes)